When Your Boss Is an AI Bot: Exploring Opportunities and Risks of Manager Clone Agents in the Future Workplace: Background: Emerging Manager Clone Agents in Workplaces

 \section{Background: Emerging Manager Clone Agents in Workplaces}

 Recent advances in artificial intelligence have enabled the rise of Manager Clone Agents.
 Executives are beginning to use these tools to manage heavy schedules, from financial briefings to routine worker inquiries.
 As early as 2021, Nvidia CEO Jensen Huang released an AI avatar powered by Omniverse Avatar~\cite{nvidia2022omniverse}.
 Since then, startups such as Personal AI\footnote{https://www.personal.ai/} , Delphi\footnote{https://www.delphi.ai/} , and Tavus\footnote{https://www.tavus.io/} have built platforms that train avatars on leaders’ speeches and meetings to create chatbots, voice agents, and video avatars.
 Investment has followed quickly: Delphi raised \$16M in June 2025~\cite{delphi2025seriesA}, HeyGen \$60M~\cite{heygen2025seriesA}, and ElevenLabs \$180M at a \$3.3B valuation~\cite{elevenlabs2025seriesC}, while Synthesia reached \$2.1B~\cite{synthesia2025seriesD}.
 High-profile leaders such as Linkedin co-founder Reid Hoffman, Zoom CEO Eric Yuan, and Khosla Ventures managing director Keith Rabois have also begun experimenting with these systems~\cite{heygen-reidai,patel_zoom_ceo_2024,morrone2025ai}, using them for financial updates~\cite{bort2025klarna,peters2025techceos}, meeting attendance~\cite{boyle2025aiCEO}, or routine staff communication~\cite{personalai_salomon_2025,sequoia2025delphi,Langley2025Lattice,cuthbertson2023company}.
-Adoption of AI agents in workplaces is also accelerating.
+The adoption of AI agents in workplaces is also accelerating.
 A PwC survey of 308 U.S. managers in April 2025 reported that 79\% of companies already use AI agents, and 88\% plan to expand budgets within a year~\cite{pwcAIAgentSurvey2025}.
 Falling costs are lowering entry barriers~\cite{FiferFeagans2025}, positioning Manager Clone Agents to spread from executives to middle and line managers in the near future~\cite{digitaldefynd2025ai}.
 Yet concerns remain.
 Because managerial roles shape decisions, resources, and culture, delegating them to AI raises questions of trust, accountability, and fairness~\cite{Sowa_Przegalinska_Ciechanowski_2020}.
-Scholars warn that these systems may reinforce executive detachment~\cite{morrone2025ai}, while workers fear job loss and erosion of authentic communication~\cite{writer2025generativeai}.
-These tensions highlight the need to better understand how Manager Clone Agents affect collaboration and organizational life.
+Employees expressed concerns about the erosion of authentic communication, job loss, and the widening gap between executive privilege and labor precarity~\cite{writer2025generativeai, morrone2025ai}.
+These tensions highlight the need to better understand how Manager Clone Agents affect the future workplace.